travelgateX/documentation-site/content/travelgatex/reference/objects/CriteriaSearch.md

   "requireby": [
     {
       "name": "HotelSearch",
-      "description": "Results of Avail Hotel.
+      "description": "Results from Avail Hotel.
 Contains all the available options for a given date and itinerary.", "url": "/travelgatex/reference/objects/hotelsearch"
     }
   ],